carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 plt.ylabel('Sample Quantiles')
 plt.title('QQ-Plot of Residuals')

-plt.savefig('..//fig//regression//assumptions//normal_resids_QQplot.png',bbox_inches='tight', dpi=300)
+# plt.savefig('..//fig//regression//assumptions//normal_resids_QQplot.png',bbox_inches='tight', dpi=300)
 ```

+    Text(0.5, 1.0, 'QQ-Plot of Residuals')

 <img src="../fig/regression/assumptions/normal_resids_QQplot.png"  align="center" width="40%" height="40%">

 #### Unpacking the QQ-plot
 To construct a QQ-plot, the raw data is first sorted from smaller to larger values.
 Then, empirical quantiles can be assigned to each sample in the dataset.
 These measurements can then be compared to theoretical quantiles from a normal distribution.
 Oftentimes, QQ-plots show zscores rather than actual quantile values since zscores can be interpreted more easily.

 **X-axis: Theoretical Quantiles**
 This x-axis represents nothing but Z-values/Z-scores of standard normal distribution.
-0.5 quantile corresponds to 50th percentile i.e. at 0 Z-score.
+* The 0.5 quantile corresponds to the 50th percentile, which is at a Z-score of 0.
-90th percentile is approximately 1.282.
+* The 90th percentile is approximately 1.282 .
+* The 99th percentile corresponds to a Z-score of approximately 2.326
-0.25 quantile or 25th percentile means -0.67 Z-score.
+* The 0.25 quantile or 25th percentile corresponds to a Z-score of approximately -0.675.
-0.75 quantile or 75th percentile represents 0.67 Z-score.
+* The 0.75 quantile or 75th percentile corresponds to a Z-score of approximately 0.675.

 **Y-axis: Sample Quantiles**
+The y-axis represents the quantiles of your observed data (i.e., the sorted possible values of the residuals).

-The y-axis captures the true z-scores of each observed sample in our dataset.
+true z-scores of each observed sample in our dataset.
 The observed z-score can be compared to the expected z-score based on a datapoint's position in an ordered dataset.

 **Red diagonal line**
 Data drawn from a normal distribution fall along the line y = x in the Q-Q plot.